-- Create and support an inclusive environment which promotes a culture of mutual respect, consideration, and care for others, which will be upheld by all. - Recognise that bullying can be perpetrated or experienced by any member of the Academy, including adults and children (peer on peer abuse). - Openly discuss differences between people that could motivate bullying, such as: religion, ethnicity, disability, gender, sexuality, or appearance related difference.
-Also, children with different family situations, such as looked after children or those with caring responsibilities. - Challenge practice and language which does not uphold the values of tolerance, nondiscrimination, and respect towards others. - Be encouraged to use technology, especially mobile phones, and social media positively and responsibly. - Work with staff, the wider school community, and outside agencies to prevent and tackle concerns including all forms of prejudice-driven bullying. - Actively create "safe spaces" for vulnerable children and young people. - Celebrate success and achievements to promote and build a positive school ethos.
+- Create and support an inclusive environment which promotes a culture of mutual respect, consideration, and care for others, which will be upheld by all. - Ensure we promote a zero-tolerance approach to bullying. - Recognise that bullying can be perpetrated or experienced by any member of the Academy, including adults and children (peer on peer abuse). - Educate children through PSHE programmes and theme weeks such as Anti-Bullying week. - Openly discuss differences between people that could motivate bullying, such as: religion, ethnicity, disability, gender, sexuality, or appearance related difference.
+Also, children with different family situations, such as looked after children or those with caring responsibilities. - Challenge practice and language which does not uphold the values of tolerance, non- discrimination, and respect towards others.

+- Ensure pupils understand that all staff can be approached to listen/help. - Be encouraged to use technology, especially mobile phones, and social media positively and responsibly. - Work with staff, the wider school community, and outside agencies to prevent and tackle concerns including all forms of prejudice-driven bullying. - Actively create "safe spaces" for vulnerable children and young people. - Celebrate success and achievements to promote and build a positive school ethos.

-14. Education and training
+14. Education and Training